-Biology majors pursue many exciting opportunities after Mac, and the Career Development Center stands ready to assist students, whatever their objectives.
+Biology majors pursue many exciting opportunities after Mac, and Career Exploration stands ready to assist students, whatever their objectives.

 Jonathan Amezquita (’18) is currently participating in a postbaccalaureate research program at UC Davis.